programmfabrik/easydb-documentation/en/sysadmin/instances/instances.md

 # Installation

-In the [Data Store](./sysadmin/installation/installation.md#data_data), a directory is created for shared data shared by all instances:
+In the [Data Store](./sysadmin/installation/installation.md#data_data), a directory is created for shared data accessible by all instances:

 ~~~~
 mkdir common